nrgeil/push-it/README.md

+This has been tested only on macOS.
+To get it to work on other operating systems, update the afplay command to whatever command line tool on your system that will play music files.

 ### Installation

 Create a sample clip of whatever you want to play during a force push.
 Personally, I went with